idlemachinery/book-bound-json-server-api/README.md

 ## Running the application

-Run `npm start` to start the custom JSON server or run `npm run start-cli` to start the server using command-line attributes.
+Run `npm start` to start JSON server using command-line attributes or run `npm run server` to start the custom server.
 Navigate to `http://localhost:3000` to view the endpoint.
-The app will automatically reload if you edit the contents of `db.json`.

 ### API endpoints